NHL Rumors: Matt Murray Trade Talk, Red Wings Free-Agent Targets and More

 Khudobin is one of the NHL's most underrated goalies.
 While he's never been a full-time starter, he owns a .919 career save percentage through 11 seasons.
 He finished with a .926 save percentage in 36 games (34 starts) for the Carolina Hurricanes in 2013-14 and has a matching .926 mark with the Dallas Stars over the past two years across 71 appearances (63 starts).

-He's 33, but he doesn't have the extensive workload of most veteran netminders, who also don't typically age in same manner as forwards and defensemen anyway.
+He's 33, but he doesn't have the extensive workload of most veteran netminders, who also don't typically age in the same manner as forwards and defensemen anyway.

-Khudobin's reputation as a career backup may allow Detroit to land him on a team-friendly contract amid their rebuild, and his performance should easily exceed that type of deal.
+Khudobin's reputation as a career backup may allow Detroit to land him on a team-friendly contract amid its rebuild, and his performance should easily exceed that type of deal.

 Free-Agent Market Complicated By Salary Cap Uncertainty